9 of the world's spookiest tours to try this Halloween

 1. Eerie Edinburgh

-Historically fascinating, visually arresting, the ancient city of Edinburgh, perched on an enormous outcrop of granite, is a Scottish gem.
+Historically fascinating, visually arresting, the ancient Old Town of Edinburgh, perched on an enormous outcrop of granite, is a Scottish gem.

-But the Old Town reeks with dark and unsavoury places to visit after dark.
-Blair Street Underground Vaults, a maze of chambers and passages underneath the South Bridge (Edinburgh's first shopping precinct), are full of unexplained sightings.
+But it reeks with dark and unsavoury places to visit after dark.
+Blair Street Underground Vaults, a maze of chambers and passages underneath the South Bridge (Edinburgh's first shopping precinct), is full of unexplained sightings.

-Famed Burke and Hare, who sold corpses to medical schools, hunted for victims here.
-Above ground, a graveyard stroll through Greyfriars Kirkyard, one of the most haunted places in the United Kingdom, is de rigeur as is a visit to Grassmarket, known for grisly public executions.
+Notorious murderers Burke and Hare, who sold the bodies of their victims for medical research, hunted here.
+Above ground, a graveyard stroll through Greyfriars Kirkyard, one of the most haunted places in the UK, is de rigeur as is a visit to the Grassmarket, known for grisly public executions.

 2. Dangerous Durango

-Founded in 1880, Durango, Colorado served the newly built Denver and Rio Grande Railroad.
+Founded in 1880, Durango, Colorado served the newly built Denver and Rio Grande Western Railroad.

-The 19th-century Strater Hotel, built directly on the railroad line, is famous for its hauntings.
-From the adjacent alley, the ghostly figure of a man in a white shirt standing on the railroad tracks has been seen.
+The 19th-century Strater Hotel, built directly alongside the railroad, is famous for its hauntings.
+The ghostly figure of a man in a white shirt standing on the railroad tracks from the adjacent alley has been seen.

-Other apparitions are of a railway engineer in period clothing, a barmaid and young girl walking through the hotel lobby.
-The one hour 15-minute Ghost Walk Durango tour begins at 6.00pm..
+Other apparitions are of a railway engineer in period clothing, a barmaid and a young girl walking through the hotel lobby.
+The 75-minute Ghost Walk Durango tour begins at 6.00 pm..

 3. Perilous Paris

-When the 10-centuries old Cemetery of the Innocents was closed due to the spread of infection, it was decided to use an underground quarry as the municipal ossuary.
+When the 600-year-old Cemetery of the Innocents was closed due to the spread of infection, it was decided to use an underground quarry as the municipal ossuary.

 The new site was consecrated on 7 April 1786 and remains deposited until 1814.
 Processions of surpliced priests sang the service for the dead as they followed the route taken by carts loaded with skeletons and covered by a black veil.